Karhunen-Lo\`eve expansion of Random Measures: Expansion of random measures

+To finish, we present the expansion of function-regulated random measures, which covers some non-finite random measures cases (such as White Noise or Poisson processes with non-finite intensity).
+Let us introduce the following definition.

-\begin{Def} A regular random measure $M$ is said to be regulated by a function, if there exists a strictly positive and locally bounded function $f \in \mathcal{M}(\Rd)$ such that $\frac{1}{f\otimes f}|C_{M}|$ is a finite measure. \end{Def}
+\begin{definition} A measure $\mu \in \mathscr{M}(\Rd)$ (resp., an m-cov random measure $M$ over $\Rd$) is said to be function-regulated if there exists a strictly positive and locally bounded measurable function $f$ such that $\mu/f$ is finite (resp., such that $M/f$ is finite). \end{definition}

-It is not difficult to prove that if $M$ is regulated by $f$, then $\frac{1}{f}M$ is finite.
-The following result is obtained immediately from Theorem \ref{Theo:KLMeasure}.
+It is not difficult to verify that $M$ is regulated by $f$ if and only if $C_{M}$ is regulated by $f \otimes f$.